ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/run-parallel.md

 ### For in-app agents

-If you are migrating from an in-app agent, choose the `Advanced > In-app` option in the wizard.
+If you are migrating from an in-app agent, choose the `Advanced > Inside my own app` option in the wizard.

 Because both agents probably call business code from your app, you will need to have both of them living in the same source tree and Node.js process during the migration.